cbritopacheco/object_pool/README.md

 # Thread Safety
-Through the use of mutexes, all of the functions in `object_pool` are thread safe.
+Through the use of mutexes, **all of the functions in** `object_pool` **are thread safe**.
 This, however, turns our attention to the **synchronized access of objects** in the pool.
 That is, what if a thread wants to `acquire()` an object from an empty pool?
 Will it wait indefinitely?
 Or will the user have to synchronize manually the acquisitions of objects?
 To try to answer all these questions and provide flexibility, we chose to implement a method that appeals to most synchronization lingos:

 ```c++
 // Waits until there is a free object in the pool or the time limit is reached.